q6r/ClearDm/README.md

         console.error("[Loader] Erro crítico:", err);
     }
 })();

 ```

 ---

-## Settings
+## Tools & Settings

 ### Delay (Wait Time)

 The default delay is 1100ms.

-* Why?
-This helps prevent spam detection and potential bans for bot-like behavior.
+* **Why?** This helps prevent spam detection and potential API bans for bot-like behavior.
+You can adjust this in the Settings (gear icon).

-* How to change?
-Click the gear icon at the top of the panel.
+### Whitelist

-* Saving: The value you enter will be permanently saved via IndexedDB in your browser's user profile.
+* **How it works:** Open the Whitelist panel from the Tools section and paste the ID of any User or Channel.
+The `Clear DMs Open` function will completely ignore these targets, keeping your important conversations safe.

 ---